lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_aws_bucket.rst

 --------------------------------

 Lightly needs at minimum to have read and list permissions (`s3:GetObject` and `s3:ListBucket`) on your bucket.
 It needs them to provide the Lightly Worker access to your dataset, so that it can process it.
-Furthermore, the Lightly platform needs access to show you your images in the webapp.
+Furthermore, the Lightly Platform needs access to show you your images in the webapp.

 There are different scenarios which also require write permissions (`s3:PutObject`):

 - You process videos.
-- You use the Lightly with the object level workflow.
+- You use the Lightly Worker with the object level workflow.
 (See :ref:`ref-docker-object-level`)
-- You want Lightly to create thumbnails for you to increase the performance of the Lightly Platform.
+- You want the Lightly Worker to create thumbnails for you to increase the performance of the Lightly Platform.

 User Access and Delegated Access
 --------------------------------